JaiIrkal/Coffee-Shop/README.md

 # Coffee-Shop
-Frontend Website for a Coffee Shop Using HTML and CSS
+Frontend of Website for a Coffee Shop Using HTML and CSS

 Hello, I have created this website while learning HTML and CSS from BOLT IOT Platform.
 In this project I made use of HTML and external CSS styling method.